panel-attack/panel-attack/Custom Sounds Readme.txt

 -Depending on the current chain length, the chain SFX file with the appopriate file name will be played:
     x2/3 plays "chain",  x4 plays "chain2", x5 plays "chain_echo", x6+ plays "chain2_echo"
--If your character should make a sound when you clear garbage, include a sound file named "garbage_match"
+-If your character should make a sound when you clear garbage, include a sound file named "garbage_match" -You may add SFXs that play when selecting a character in the lobby.
+They should be named "selection", "selection2", "selection3"...
+They will be selected at random.
+-You may add SFXs that play when winning with a character (in a 2 player match).
+They should be named "win", "win2", "win3"...
+They will be selected at random.

 About Music:
 -Music files should be named "normal_music" and "danger_music"